 If you wish to inform your class of the ISSP’s services, you may include the blurb below on your syllabus.
 If you communicate with your students via email or Blackboard, please consider providing this information in class and in writing:

 "The Academic Center for Excellence (ACE) and the Science Learning Center (SLC) are two of the tutoring centers on campus.
 The LTC provides appointment based and drop-in tutoring in the humanities, social sciences, and writing, as well as general writing skills and academic skills workshops.
 The SLC provides drop-in tutoring for natural and computer science courses.
 To obtain more information about the ACE and the SLC, please visit their website, or please call the ACE at 718-960-8175, and the SLC at 718-960-7707.
 I encourage you to take advantage of the support available to you through the LTC and SLC."

 Experience shows us that students' academic success is most enhanced when they take charge of their own learning and seek the support they need.
 We recognize that faculty see the need to encourage certain students in particular to seek tutoring, and we support that as well.

-Faculty often call us with questions and ideas for collaboration; we invite you to do so, too!
+Faculty often calls with questions and ideas for collaboration; we invite you to do so, too!